Sideshow Bob Roberts: Legacy

-In 2019, following the Trump–Ukraine scandal, many supporters of President Donald Trump attempted to excuse his alleged blackmail of Volodymyr Zelensky by arguing attempted crimes are not illegal.
+In 2019, following the Trump–Ukraine scandal, many supporters of President Donald Trump attempted to excuse his attempted blackmail of Volodymyr Zelensky by arguing attempted crimes are not illegal.
 In response, many detractors quoted Sideshow Bob's line in the episode, "Hah!
 Attempted murder?
 Now honestly, what is that?
 Do they give a Nobel prize for attempted chemistry?
 Do they?"
 In an editorial for The Washington Post, Bill Oakley commented, "It’s hard to believe that the Sideshow Bob defense of Trump will be long-lived, as it fails to stand up to even the slightest scrutiny.
 It is literally a joke."